perfood/couch-auth/README.md

 ## Advanced Configuration

-Take a look at [`config.example.js`](https://github.com/sl-nx/superlogin-next/blob/master/config.example.js) for a complete tour of all available configuration options.
+Take a look at `config.example.js` or `src/types/config.d.ts` for a complete tour of all available configuration options.
 You'll find a lot of cool hidden features there that aren't documented here.

-`/config/default.config.js` contains a list of default settings that will be assumed if you don't specify anything.
+`src/config/default.config.ts` contains a list of default settings that will be assumed if you don't specify anything.

 ## Routes